11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Medina of Essaouira

-Enjoy a complete visit to Essaouira with your local guide.
+Enjoy a full-day visit to Essaouira with your local guide.
 Essaouira, a coastal gem on Morocco's Atlantic shores, captivates visitors with its laid-back charm and rich history.
-Known for its vibrant blue-and-white medina, fortified walls, and bustling harbor, Essaouira offers a unique blend of Moroccan culture and European influences.
-Wander through the medina's narrow streets, where traditional souks showcase local crafts, from intricate woodwork to vibrant textiles.
+Known for its vibrant blue-and-white medina, fortified walls, and bustling harbor, the city offers a unique blend of Moroccan culture and European influences.
+Wander through the medina's narrow streets, where traditional souks showcase local crafts, from intricate woodwork to colorful textiles.
 Explore the historic ramparts, offering panoramic views of the sea and city below.
-With its relaxed atmosphere, picturesque beaches, and lively arts scene, Essaouira beckons travelers to unwind, explore, and immerse themselves in its timeless allure.
+With its relaxed atmosphere, picturesque beaches, and lively arts scene, Essaouira invites travelers to unwind, explore, and immerse themselves in its timeless allure.

 3 hours Admission ticket included